 I even made a video showing you just how easy it is!

-I fell in love with the arched shape, chipping layers of paint, and rusty handle!
-Mark used some picket fencing and created a little secret garden beside the screen porch.
-We didn’t do much with the actual garden this summer because of the high temps and humidity, but I’ve been so anxious to share the gate with you!
-I think it makes the perfect backdrop for a fall outdoor display with a corn shock wreath.
+But, I think it makes the perfect backdrop for a fall outdoor display with a corn husk wreath.
 If you like this DIY fall wreath, you might like to see my Anthropologie Inspired Fall Wreath or my Real Oak Leaf Wreath.

 Enjoy making your new Corn Husk Wreath to add to your other fall decorations!
 Store it properly when you aren’t displaying it so it will last as long as possible.